 Bubonic Plague – 13 Surprising things!

-The Bubonic Plague was pretty nasty, it was considered to be the worst plague of the lot and it swept through medieval villages, towns and Cities, wiping out entire families and many millions of people.
+The Bubonic Plague was nasty, it was considered to be the worst plague of the lot and it swept through medieval villages, towns, and Cities, wiping out entire families and many millions of people.

-Some historians even quote the figures as being as high as 60% of the European population that were killed by this terrible Plague
+Some historians even quote the figures as being as high as 60% of the European population that was killed by this terrible Plague

-- 3) In the Middle ages there was literally no cure for the Bubonic Plague.
+- In the Middle ages, there was literally no cure for the Bubonic Plague.

-Leg of a Medieval women who has the medieval disease the bubonic plague
+Leg of a Medieval woman who has the medieval disease the bubonic plague

-- 8) Some historians believe that this figure to be much higher at around 60% of Europe’s population killed
+8. Some historians believe that this figure is much higher at around 60% of Europe’s population killed